timescale/docs.timescale.com-content/api.md

 ## timescaledb_post_restore() [](timescaledb_post_restore)
 Perform the proper operations after restoring the database has completed.
-Specifically this sets the `timescaledb.restoring` GUC to `off` and restarts any background workers.
+Specifically this resets the `timescaledb.restoring` GUC and restarts any background workers.
 See [backup/restore docs][backup-restore] for more information.

 #### Sample Usage  [](timescaledb_post_restore-examples)